-1st Chibok girl to escape Boko Haram to be feted in Nigeria
+1st Chibok girl to escape Boko Haram to be feted

 Lagos, Nigeria — The first Chibok teenager to escape from Boko Haram’s Sambisa Forest stronghold was flown to Abuja on Thursday and met with Nigeria’s president, even as her freedom adds pressure on the government to do more to rescue 218 other missing girls.